A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Relay Selection Policies

-The computational complexity of each iteration of the \gls{CPBVI} algorithm is proportional to the size of the possible relay selection decisions $|\mathcal{A}|=2^K$ which increases exponentially with the number of potential relays $K$.
-Therefore, we propose a greedy \gls{CPBVI} algorithm that exploits greedy maximization which consists of iteratively choosing the relay that should be selected in the aim of optimizing the value functions of the problem (i.e. without the need of considering all the possible actions $\mathcal{A}$).
-We consider \gls{CPBVI} algorithm in the previous section in order to enable the possibility of applying greedy maximization (i.e. \gls{CPBVI} algorithms perform $\argmax$ operations over a finite set of belief points which is essential for the application of the greedy approach, contrarily to exact methods that compute the value function over all the continuous belief simplex).
-Indeed, we replace $\argmax$ in line 14 of algorithm \ref{algo.CPBVI} by $greedy-argmax$.
+The computational complexity of each iteration of the \gls{CPBVI} algorithm is proportional to the size of the set of actions $|\mathcal{A}|=2^K$ which increases exponentially with the number of potential relays $K$.
+Therefore, we propose a \gls{GCPBVI} algorithm that exploits greedy maximization which consists of iteratively choosing the relays that should be selected in the aim of optimizing the value functions of the problem.
+This can be done by replacing $\argmax$ in line 14 of algorithm \ref{algo.CPBVI} by $greedy-argmax$.
+Greedy maximization is the main motivation for considering \gls{CPBVI} algorithms to solve \gls{CPOMDP}.
+In fact, \gls{CPBVI} algorithms perform $\argmax$ operations over a finite set of belief points which is essential for the application of the greedy approach (i.e. contrarily to exact methods that compute the value function over all the continuous belief simplex).
 The \gls{GCPBVI} algorithm is basically deduced from the submodularity property of the $Q$-function.
-Please refer to \cite{Sviridenko2004ANO} for more details on submodularity properties.

-\textbf{Submodularity of $Q$-function} We recall that both reward and cost Q-functions (respectively given by equations (\ref{eq.Qfunction_r}) and (\ref{eq.Qfunction_c})), have the following expression form: